 If search engines see the test content and the original content, it can cause confusion — resulting in lower rank.
 The longer a test runs, the bigger the issue this can become.

-That's why Google recommends wrapping up tests as soon as statistically significant results are achieved, typically within a few weeks.
+Most search engines recommend wrapping up tests as soon as statistically significant results are achieved, typically within a few weeks.

 #5.
-Duplicate Content
+Avoid Duplicate Content Across Test Variations

 Some tests result in cloning content and changing it slightly for the test.